HuobiRDCenter/huobi_Java/README.md

 *The maven installation will be supported in final version.*

-For Beta version, please imoprt the source code in java IDE (idea or eclipse)
+For Beta version, please import the source code in java IDE (idea or eclipse)

 The example code is in huobi-api-sdk/java/src/test/java/com/huobi/client/examples.